Hoyt Patrick Taylor

 Hoyt Patrick Taylor Sr. (June 11, 1890 – April 12, 1964) was the 21st Lieutenant Governor of North Carolina from 1949 to 1953.

 Early life

-Taylor was born in Winton, North Carolina on June 11, 1890 to Simeon P. and Kate (Ward) Taylor.
+Taylor was born in Winton, North Carolina on June 11, 1890 to Simeon P. and Kate (née Ward) Taylor.

 Education

-Taylor attended Winton Academy, Winton High School, Horner Military School and Wake Forest College.
+Taylor attended Winton Academy, Winton High School, Horner Military Academy and Wake Forest College.

 Family life

 In 1923 Taylor married Inez Wooten of Chadbourn.
 They had three children: Hoyt Patrick Taylor Jr., Caroline Corbett Taylor, and Frank Wooten Taylor.
-Hoyt Patrick "Pat" Taylor Jr. was also elected Lt.
-Governor, twenty years after his father.
+Hoyt Patrick "Pat" Taylor Jr. was also elected lieutenant governor, twenty years after his father.

 Military service

 Taylor served as a second lieutenant in the 371st Infantry during World War I and received the Silver Star and Purple Heart as well as a personal citation from General John Joseph Pershing.

 Business career

 For many years Taylor practiced law in Wadesboro, North Carolina, for a time in partnership with Congressman A. Paul Kitchin.